 Lewy Body Dementia (LBD) is the most common of the four atypical parkinsonism disorders and exists in two forms: Dementia with Lewy Bodies and Parkinson’s Disease Dementia.
 LBD is also classified as a non-Alzheimer’s dementia.
 It is not a rare disorder.
+Depending on the study referenced, LBD is the second or third most common form of dementia in seniors.

 LBD Symptoms